 In every aspect of Liquid Intelligence, Dave Arnold’s character is clear.
 He is a scientist who puts on the garb of bartender.
 He is a perfectionist in an artists game.
-In my mind, there is a range to the cocktail artist: on one end you have the artist who pours until the cocktail is ‘right’ and makes a different cocktail every time.
-On the other end of the spectrum is the scientist, people like Dave Arnold, who practice that the ‘right’ cocktail is the perfectly balanced one that can be practiced and repeated.
-People like this create as much consistency as can ever be had in the cocktail industry.
+In my mind, there is a range of cocktail artists… on one end you have the artist, someone who pours until the cocktail is ‘right’, someone who makes a different cocktail every time.
+On the other end of the spectrum is the scientist, people like Dave Arnold who practice that the ‘right’ cocktail is the perfectly balanced one, a blend that can be found through practice and repetition.
+People like this create as much consistency as can every be had in the cocktail industry.
 On both ends of the spectrum boundaries are pushed in ways the average person could never anticipate.

 Overall, I love this book.
-I dream enthusiastically about the day I get to go to Booker & Dax (Update 2019, unfortunately now closed) and less enthusiastically about the morning afterwards.
+I dream enthusiastically about the day I get to go to Booker & Dax and less enthusiastically about the morning afterwards.
 If you are thoroughly entrenched in the alcohol business, either as a home enthusiast or as a bartender/mixologist I recommend it with passion.
-If you are not thoroughly entrenched, and are still hesitant when walking down the liquor isle or nervous when going on shift… maybe wait a while.
+If you are not thoroughly entrenched, if you are still hesitant when walking down the liquor isle or nervous when going on shift… maybe wait a while.
 Read some other books first, talk to some other bartenders and do your own research.
 This is an experience that is best done at the right time, not the closest time.